Level Up

 Are you a current or aspiring telecommuter?
 Want to work without borders?

 The internet has liberated many traditional careers from the confines of the cubicle.
-Global Workplace Analytics (2021) found that allowing people to work from home provides compelling benefits for both employees and employers.
-A typical employer can save $11,000 annually if they allow an employee to work remotely two to three days per week.
-And drawing on research from over 4,000 reports, GWA concluded that having the option to work remotely can improve employee satisfaction, reduce attrition and unscheduled absences, enhance productivity, save employers and employees money, create fresh employment opportunities, strengthen worker autonomy, improve performance measurements, reduce workplace discrimination, decrease traffic, and benefit the environment.
+Global Workplace Analytics (2023) found that allowing people to work from home provides compelling benefits for both employees and employers.
+GWA concluded that having the option to work remotely can improve employee satisfaction, reduce attrition and unscheduled absences, enhance productivity, save employers and employees money, create fresh employment opportunities, strengthen worker autonomy, improve performance measurements, reduce workplace discrimination, decrease traffic, and benefit the environment.

 These resources for “open-collar” professionals examine the best places to work remotely; the growing WFH careers; companies with options to telecommute; and how to secure more flexible working arrangements with existing employers.